Onboarding Group

 Below are examples of what the user will receive in Slack, Microsoft Teams, Email, and SMS.Initial Message

 We will initially message the user through all available communication channels.
-Email, Slack, and SMS will redirect them to our website and go through the chat ops steps.
+Email, Slack, Teams, and SMS will redirect them to our website and go through the chat ops steps.
 Microsoft Teams will stay in app and display the chat ops steps in an iframe.- Email

 - Slack